oracle-livelabs/apex/online-bookstore-app/17-enhance-ai-assistant/17-enhance-ai-assistant.md

     ![Page Designer](images/17-1-10.png ' ')

 ## Task 2: Run the Application

+In this task, you will test the AI Assistant by running the application and querying order-related details.
+This will help verify that the AI retrieves accurate responses based on the newly added RAG source for orders.

 1. Run the application and click **AI Assistant** entry in the navigation bar.